n44h/Cloe/README.md

 **Requirements**: _Python 3.5_ or higher is required to run the `cloe.py` script.

 **Security Warning**: Note that the saved meeting IDs and meeting passwords are stored in a JSON file.
-If this is considered too risky by you, **do not** save your meeting details in Cloe.
+If you consider this too risky, **do not** save your meeting details in Cloe.

 ___